ShiftyKitty/MS2-Smeach-Cuimhne-Game/README.md

             - Once user presses Play, all tiles on board will flip up and 5 sec countdown timer will appear where the play button was.

-            - After 5 sec countdown is finished, all tiles are covered and the game has started.
+            - After 3 sec countdown is finished, all tiles are covered and the game has started.

             - The centre of the board is now a timer.
 The users task is to now match the correct tiles together.

-            - When a user selects the correct, matching pair the pair will turn/glow green and removed from the board.
+            - When a user selects the correct, matching pair the pair will appear face up.

-            - When user selects incorrect matching pair, the incorrectly selected matching pair will turn/glow red and the tiles will change places.
+            - When user selects incorrect matching pair, tiles will swap places

             - This incorrect selection will also add to a tally underneath the board.